Tom Brady Player Prop Bets for NFL Week 14 | Tampa Bay vs. Buffalo 12/12/2021

 Recent Performances

-- In last week's matchup with the Falcons, Brady completed 74.5% of his pass attempts for 368 yards, while throwing four touchdowns with one interception.
+- In last week's matchup with the Falcons, Brady completed 74.5% of his passes for 368 yards, while throwing four touchdowns with one interception.

-- Over his last three games, Brady has recorded 901 passing yards (300.3 per game) while going 93-for-131 (71% completion percentage) and throwing seven touchdowns and three interceptions.
+- Brady has thrown for 901 yards (300.3 ypg) on 93-of-131 passing with seven touchdowns and three interceptions over his last three games.

 Brady's Tampa Bay Teammates